 devops transformation

 Software development comprises two different departments: a developing team and an operations team.
-Opposite to traditional siloed development culture, the DevOps approach is designed to automate and integrate interaction between development and operation teams.
+Opposite to traditional siloed development culture, the DevOps transformation roadmap is designed to automate and integrate interaction between development and operation teams.

-This means that both teams constantly share their outputs with each other on a short-term basis.
+This means that both teams constantly share their short-term outputs.
 Thus, they can continuously track product development progress and adjust required fixes quickly.

-The core benefits of the DevOps culture for projects are:
+The core benefits of the DevOps transformation for projects are:

 • Helps to create transparent relationships between teams